 Work-Study Project Supervisors

-The Work-Study Program provides part-time, on-campus opportunities for students to earn a supplemental income while gaining valuable experience connecting with various members of the SFU community.
-Recognizing that a student’s first commitment is to his/her studies, Work-Study hours are flexible, on-campus and supervised.
+The Work-Study Program is an opportunity for students to participate in research-based projects and earn a supplemental income.
+Students will gain valuable experience connecting with various members of the SFU community.
+Because a student’s first commitment is to their studies, Work-Study hours are flexible, on campus and supervised.

-Review your Work-Study positions (approved supervisors only) during application viewing period.
+Review your Work-Study positions (approved supervisors only) during the application viewing period.